Quadrupole dynamics of carbon isotopes and 10Be: Results and discussion

 In the NCSM calculations, a crossing point is sometimes found for observables while varying $N_{\max}$ and $\hbar\Omega$.
-Following established practice~\cite{Caprio:2021,Caprio:2022,Shirokov:2016ead} we also cite these crossing points as converged results for $B(E2)$, $Q_p$ and $Q_n$ and mark them as Thy$_{cr}$ in Table \ref{tab:Res}.
+Following the practice of Refs.~\cite{Caprio:2021,Caprio:2022,Shirokov:2016ead}, we cite the crossing point of the curves obtained with $N_{\max} = N^m$ and $N_{\max} = N^{m}-2$, where $N^m$ is the largest attainable\- $N_{\max}$ value for the given nucleus, as our estimates for $B(E2)$, $Q_p$ and $Q_n$ and mark them as cr in Table I. The difference between the observable values at this crossing point and that obtained with $N_{\max}=N^{m}-2$ and $N_{\max} = N^{m}-4$ is cited as our rough estimation of the uncertainty.
 The resulting ${E}2$ strength estimations of $2_1^+\to 0_1^+$ transition in $^{10}$Be and $^{12}$C are close to the experiments, while in $^{10}$C the predicted $B(E2)$ value is consistent with an old experiment~\cite{Fisher-1968zza} but is approximately 30\% higher than suggested by a more recent experiment~\cite{McCutchan:2012}.
-The prediction for $B(E2{:}\,2_1^+ {\to}\, 0_1^+$) in $^{12}$C from the Monte Carlo Shell Model (MCSM) with Daejeon16 interaction is 7.65~${e}^2$~fm$^4$~\cite{Otsuka:2022bcf}, which is in close agreement with our results.
+The predictions for $B(E2{:}\,2_1^+ {\to}\, 0_1^+$) from other \textit{ab initio} approaches (in ${e}^2$~fm$^4$), such as 8.8(4) from Green’s Function Monte Carlo (GFMC)~\cite{McCutchan:2012} and 9.29 from No-core Monte Carlo Shell Model \mbox{(NCMCSM)}~\cite{Liu:2018cer} for $^{10}$Be, 15.3(1.4) (GFMC)~\cite{McCutchan:2012} and 9.30 \mbox{(NCMCSM)}~\cite{Liu:2018cer} for $^{10}$C, 7.65 (NCMCSM)~\cite{Otsuka:2022bcf} and 8.68(79) In-medium NCSM (IMNCSM)~\cite{D'Alessio_2020} for $^{12}$C are in reasonable agreement with our results.